How To Do A Wheelie On A Bike- Expert Tips and Tricks

 How To Do A Wheelie On A Bike

-Alright!
-Let’s dig into the world of doing wheelies on a bike!
-I will be your trusted cycling buddy to guide you through the steps to help you unlock this amazing trick!
 When I attempted my first wheelie, I was nervous but the adrenaline rush as the front wheel of my bike lifted off of the surface changed my nervousness into excitement!
+Here’s what you need to do:

-The first thing that you have to do here is to control your bike when both the wheels are on the ground, this has to be done before you attempt any kind of trick.
+The first thing that you have to do here is to control your bike when both the wheels are on the ground.
+This has to be done before you attempt any trick.
 It does not matter what kind of bike you have in the first place, master yourself at controlling it first!

 • Maximum Speed